SteeltoeOSS/Steeltoe/README.md

 Linux/OS X Dev (Less Stable): [![Travis Dev](https://travis-ci.org/SteelToeOSS/Configuration.svg?branch=dev)](https://travis-ci.org/SteelToeOSS/Configuration)

 # .NET Runtime & Framework Support
-Like ASP.NET 5, the providers are intended to support both .NET 4.5.1+ and .NET Core (CoreCLR/CoreFX).
-The providers are built and tested on Windows, Linux and OSX.
+Like ASP.NET 5, the providers are intended to support both .NET 4.5.1+ and .NET Core (CoreCLR/CoreFX) runtimes.
+The providers are built and unit tested on Windows, Linux and OSX.

 While the primary usage of the providers is intended to be with ASP.NET 5 applications, they should also work fine with UWP, console and ASP.NET 4.x apps.
 An ASP.NET 4.x sample app is available illustrating how this can be done.

-Currently they have been tested on DNX 1.0.0-RC1-final/update1 and on ASP.NET 5 1.0.0-RC1-final/update1.
-We will update to RC2 when it becomes stable.
+Currently they have been tested on DNX 1.0.0-RC1-final/update1 (CoreCLR & 4.5.1+) and on ASP.NET 5 1.0.0-RC1-final/update1.
+We will update to DotNetCLI and ASP.NET RC2 when it becomes stable.

 # Usage
 See the Readme for each provider for more details on how to make use of it in an application.

 # Nuget Feeds
 All new configuration provider development is done on the dev branch.
 More stable versions of the providers can be found on the master branch.
-The latest prebuilt packages from each branch can be found on one of two MyGet feeds:
+The latest prebuilt packages from each branch can be found on one of two MyGet feeds.
+Released version can be found on nuget.org.

 [Development feed (Less Stable)](https://www.myget.org/gallery/steeltoedev) - https://www.myget.org/gallery/steeltoedev